 - Numismatic Archival Collections in Other U.S. Repositories

-- Colonial Newsletter: The Colonial Newsletter (CNL) is a research journal dedicated to the study of early American numismatics.
-Focusing on the study of the coinages produced by the states during the Confederation period of the United States, CNL also investigates a variety of other specie that the United States' forefathers used in their daily lives.
+- Journal of Early American Numismatics (was the Colonial Newsletter): The Journal of Early American Numismatics (JEAN) is a research journal dedicated to the study of numismatics of the Americas including the study of the coinages produced by the states during the Confederation period of the United States.

 - Numismatic Literature: Numismatic Literature was the ANS's annotated bibliography of published work in all fields of numismatics.
 Browse Open Access volumes free at HathiTrust.